-The RPD MUST support simultaneous generation of a minimum of four CW pilot tones per downstream RF port.A typical use of these pilot tones would be three individual AGC tones and one used for legacy leakage detection systems, as described in section 9.3, Legacy Leakage Detection Support in Remote PHY.
+The RPD MUST support simultaneous generation of a minimum of four CW pilot tones per downstream RF port.
+A typical use of these pilot tones would be three individual AGC tones and one used for legacy leakage detection systems, as described in Legacy Leakage Detection Support in Remote PHY.